This Chinese Szechuan pickle recipe features cucumbers pickled with ginger and Szechuan peppercorns that pack quite a kick. Get to pickling.

 - 1 piece fresh ginger, about 3/4 inch, cut into thin strips

 - 4 tablespoons Chinese red rice vinegar (not red wine vinegar)

 - 2 tablespoons sugar

-- Heat the sesame oil on medium heat.
+Heat the sesame oil over medium heat.
 Stir in the peppercorn.
 Stir for about 1 minute, until fragrant.
 Stir in the ginger and the hot chili oil.

 Turn the heat down and carefully add the red rice vinegar.
 Stir in the sugar.
 Bring to a boil, stirring to dissolve the sugar.
 Remove from the heat and stir in the cucumbers.

 Transfer to a dish, cover and refrigerate overnight or 2 days.
 Toss again before serving.